Ctenella: Distribution

 Ctenella chagius is found around the Chagos Islands.
 It is found in lagoons and on reef slopes at depths of up to 45 m.

 Status

-Ctenella chagius is listed as being "Endangered" in the IUCN Red List of Threatened Species.
+Ctenella chagius is listed as being "critically endangered" in the IUCN Red List of Threatened Species.
 The size of its population is unknown but the reefs on which it lives are being degraded at a faster rate than it is likely to be able to establish new colonies.
 It is very susceptible to coral bleaching and coral diseases, both of which are on the increase as sea temperatures rise.
 There are also threats to the coral from human activities but the Chagos Islands are now part of the Chagos Marine Protected Area which should provide a measure of protection for this coral.